top of page

 Agoda Booking Platform

-There’s so much to do in Sagada especially if you enjoy hiking.
+There’s so much to do in the area especially if you enjoy hiking, Sagada is home to some amazing hikes.
 You could easily spend a week here exploring every nook and cranny and learning about the unique culture of the elders in the village.
 Here’s our top picks:

 Worth the early morning wake up, you can experience the famous sea of clouds on top of Marlboro Hill.